Also known as: russian pushup, russian push-ups, push-up transition, pushup transition, floor-to-forearm pushup

 How to Do Russian Push Up Transition

-- Start in plank: Begin in a high plank with hands under shoulders, body in a straight line, core tight and feet hip-width apart.
+- Start in plank: Start in a high plank with hands under shoulders, body straight, core braced and feet hip-width apart.
+Engage scapula without shrugging.

 Muscle Groups